|

 debts was next on the list but first things first.

-needed to be married and Attila arranged things accordingly.
+was ready to get married and Attila arranged things accordingly.
 Attila

-died that very wedding night allegedly of a nasal hemorrhage.
+died on his wedding night allegedly of a nasal hemorrhage.
 I know

 what you think but hey.